soulspace-org/overarch/doc/design.md

 Ideas
 -----
-This section collects ideas that came to my mind.
+This section collects ideas that may make sense to implement in the future.

-* Inference on model information e.g. with core logic
 * Consistence checks and reports
+* Inference on model information e.g. with
+  * core.logic
+  * Hyperdimensional Vectors